Spring: 5 things you can see and visit in Sardinia

 Near Alghero you can explore another precious historic monument of Sardinia - the Nuraghe Palmavera.
 Nuraghi are typical Sardinian old stone towers from the bronze and iron age.

-Alghero offers also beautiful sandy beaches, both in the city and also a bit outside.
-If you are staying in Alghero for more than a day, we recommend you to also visit Stintino, a village near Alghero with beaches with sand so fine and white that you will never forget it.
+Alghero also offers beautiful sandy beaches, both in the city and a bit outside.
+If you are staying in Alghero for more than a day, we recommend that you also visit Stintino, a village near Alghero with beaches with sand so fine and white that you will never forget it.

-So, don't miss to visit Alghero and vicinities when staying in one of the villas in Sardinia:
+So, don't miss visiting Alghero and the vicinity when staying in one of the villas in Sardinia:

 Villa Il Rifugio del Bandito